-All financial instruments measured at fair value are categorized into one of three hierarchy levels as described in note 21 of the Company's consolidated financial statements for the year ended December 31, 2011.
-These financial instruments include the investment in Wescan and the Company's previously held investments ("Notes").
+All financial instruments measured at fair value are categorized into one of three hierarchy levels as described in note 21 of the Company's consolidated financial statements for the year ended December 31, 2012.
+These financial instruments include the Company's investment in Wescan.
 The fair value of the Company's investment in Wescan is based on quoted prices in active markets (level 1).
-A 10 percent decrease in the market price of Wescan would result in a \$45 thousand decrease in fair value.
-The Company's Notes were received during January 2009 in exchange for the Company's Canadian third party asset-backed commercial paper ("ABCP") upon the successful implementation of the ABCP restructuring plan.
-These Notes, which had a total par value of \$14.3 million, were sold on April 1, 2011 for \$10.2 million.
-The Company used this value at March 31, 2011 to measure the fair value (level 1) of these Notes, which resulted in a recovery of previously recognized losses of \$1,293 thousand.
+A 10 percent decrease in the market price of Wescan would result in a \$5 thousand decrease in fair value.